ChaeWoojin/MAS456/README.md

-# MAS456 Statiscal Methos With Computer
+# MAS456 Statiscal Methods With Computer